tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 ## Development Process

-This work was inspired by Neural Networks from Scratch in Python, Kinsley, Kukiela, 2020.
+This work was inspired by _"Neural Networks from Scratch in Python", Kinsley, Kukiela, 2020_.
 The Python reference provides a modelling API similar to other popular AI front-ends.
 This was converted to a functional C++ model to establish the underlying linear algebra routines.
 Then, the C++ model was used as a reference to check a distributed, state machine-based implementation in SST.

 <img src="./imgs/port.svg" alt="porting" width="800"/>

-## Reference Code for the Section
+## Reference Code for this Section

 [sst-nn-0-base](https://github.com/tactcomplabs/sst-tools/tree/sst-nn-0-base)